spoge/text-adventure/README.md

 }
 ```

-Paragraphs can be strings or objects with `text` and optional visibility fields.
+Paragraphs can be strings, or objects with `text` and optional visibility fields.
 A paragraph string containing only `---` renders as a horizontal rule.

 Actions contain `text`, optional visibility fields, and a `triggers` array.

 ## Flags

-Flags are global and can be used by any chapter or scene.
-They are mainly used to show or hide paragraphs and actions.
+Flags are stored globally and can be accessed from any chapter or scene.
+The most important use for flags is to show or hide paragraphs or actions.

-Supported visibility fields:
+There are four different flag fields you can use:

-- `hideAny`: hide if any listed flag has been acquired.
+- `hideAny` hides a paragraph/action if any flag in this field matches an obtained flag.
-- `hideAll`: hide if all listed flags have been acquired.
+- `hideAll` hides a paragraph/action if all flags in this field match obtained flags.
-- `showAny`: show if any listed flag has been acquired.
+- `showAny` shows a paragraph/action if any flag in this field matches an obtained flag.
-- `showAll`: show if all listed flags have been acquired.
+- `showAll` shows a paragraph/action if all flags in this field match obtained flags.

 Paragraph objects with `showAny` or `showAll` are sorted by the order the matching flags were acquired unless `ignoreSortByFlag` is set.

 ## Triggers

-Triggers run when the player activates an action.
+Triggers are stuff that happens when an action is performed by the player.

 ### `movement`

-Move to another scene.
-Omit `chapterId` to move within the current chapter.
+Move to another scene. `chapterId` is optional, and is only needed when moving to another chapter.

 ```json
 {